whitneyburton/portfolios/students/1606-back/brian-heim/template.md

 * [GitHub URL](https://github.com/bheim6/night_writer)
 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/night_writer.markdown)

-#### (description)
+#### Description

   "The idea of Night Writing was first developed for Napoleon's army so soldiers could communicate silently at night without light.
 The concept of night writing led to Louis Braille's development of his Braille tactile writing system.

   In this project we'll implement systems for generating Braille-like text from normal characters and the reverse."

-#### (evaluation comments)
+#### Evaluation Comments

-  Notes:

-  converts in both directions
+  * Converts in both directions

-  Does not truncate to 80 characters
+  * Does not truncate to 80 characters

-  12 tests, not all pass
+  * 12 tests, not all pass

-  Lots of replication
+  * Lots of replication

-  Does not do capital letters
+  * Does not do capital letters

-#### (evaluation scores)

-  Evaluation Rubric
+#### Evaluation Scores

-The project will be assessed with the following rubric:

-1. Overall Functionality
+#### 1. Overall Functionality

-  2: Application converts to Braille and back successfully
+* 2: Application converts to Braille and back successfully

-2. Fundamental Ruby & Style
+#### 2. Fundamental Ruby & Style

-  3: Application shows some effort toward organization but still has 6 or fewer long methods (> 8 lines) and needs some refactoring.
+* 3: Application shows some effort toward organization but still has 6 or fewer long methods (> 8 lines) and needs some refactoring.

-3. Test-Driven Development
+#### 3. Test-Driven Development

-  3: Application uses tests to exercise core functionality but leaves many common edge cases untested.
+* 3: Application uses tests to exercise core functionality but leaves many common edge cases untested.

-4. Breaking Logic into Components
+#### 4. Breaking Logic into Components

-  3: Application has multiple components with defined responsibilities but there is some leaking of responsibilities
+* 3: Application has multiple components with defined responsibilities but there is some leaking of responsibilities

-#### (feedback to me)
+#### Feedback to me

   Project Partner: Chase Dunagan